 - 10 airspeed settings for customizable air exchange rates and comfort

-- Air purifier and fan operations improve air quality and comfort on hot days
+- Air purifier and fan operations help with mold removal while improving air quality and comfort on hot days

 - Remote controlled for easy adjustment from across the room in an office or living room

 - Lightweight means moving it from the living room to a bedroom is a breeze

 - Some users say that the filter has a short lifespan, lasting around 7 months

 - Expensive compared to other similar air purifiers on the market